Constraining Inflationary Particle Production with CMB Polarization

+Our matched-filter analysis would, in principle, produce a catalog of primordial hotspots, although in practice we do not find any robust detections.
+Nevertheless, the measured hotspot abundance can then be compared to theoretical predictions to derive constraints on the underlying parameters of the model, in direct analogy to cluster abundance cosmology~\cite[e.g.,][]{2001ApJ...560L.111H}.
+Thus, we construct a Poissonian likelihood for the hotspot abundance, which we use to place constraints on this inflationary particle production mechanism.
+The introduction of this new likelihood allows us to derive significantly stronger bounds than found in previous works studying this scenario, and provides a systematically useful new tool for constraining similar mechanisms.

 The remainder of this work is organized as follows.
 In Sec.~\ref{sec:theory}, we discuss particle production hotspots and their phenomenology.
 In Sec.~\ref{sec:meth}, we explain our pipeline for the polarization search.
 We then verify our pipeline on simulations in Sec.~\ref{sec:sims} and apply it to \emph{Planck} \textsc{sevem} and \textsc{smica} component-separated maps in Sec.~\ref{sec:Planck}, comparing to the search using temperature data performed in \cite{Philcox:2024jpd}.
-In Sec.~\ref{sec:forecasts}, we carefully explore the consequences of polarization versus temperature data in localized hotspot searches in general and robustly forecast the detection capabilities of both probes for current and future CMB experiments.
+In Sec.~\ref{sec:forecasts}, we carefully explore the consequences of polarization versus temperature data in localized hotspot searches in general and robustly forecast the detection sensitivities of both probes for current and future CMB experiments, and in Sec.~\ref{sec:bounds}, we use these sensitivities to derive constraints on the underlying physical parameters of the theory via a Poissonian likelihood for the hotspot abundance.
 In Sec.~\ref{sec:powerspec}, we explore the constraining power of a power spectrum analysis, and compare it to our profile-finding method for both temperature and polarization, before concluding in Sec.~\ref{sec:summary}.
 Throughout, we adopt a flat $\Lambda$CDM cosmology based on~\cite{Tristram:2023haj}: $\{H_0=67.32~\text{km}/\text{s}/~\text{Mpc}, \omega_\text{b}=0.022383, \omega_{\text{cdm}}=0.12011, \tau_{\text{reio}}=0.0543, \sum m_\nu=0.06~\text{eV}, A_s=2.1006\times 10^{-9}, n_s=0.96605\}$.
 We use the $(-,+,+,+)$ metric signature convention.